hirakawamizuki/collect-daily-news-action/README.md

 ```

 * Then, `dist/index.js` is created.
-* This file need to push to GitHub repository.
+* You need to push it to GitHub repository.